simbo1905/simple-record-store/readme.md

 1. Uses a `ConcurrentSkipList` to record which records have free space sorted by the size of the free space.
 1. Has no dependencies outside of the JDK and uses `java.logging` aka JUL for logging.
 1. Is thread safe.
 It uses an internal lock to protected all public methods.
 1. Uses an in-memory HashMap to cache record headers by key.
-A record header is the key and compact metadata such as the the offset, data and checksum.
+A record header is the key and compact metadata such as the
+offset, data and checksum.
 This makes locating a record by key is an `O(1)` lookup.
 1. Stores the key with a single byte length header and a checksum footer.
 1. The records are held in a single `RandomAccessFile` comprising of: